Adaptive partition Factor Analysis: Real data illustrations

-\change{ Finally, to evaluate the model's goodness of fit, we run the Gibbs sampler for APAFA and TETRIS a second time, excluding 30 observations and imputing those missing values using the associated posterior predictive distributions.
+Figure \ref{fig:GammaGammaimmune} illustrates the contributions to the correlation matrix given by $\Gamma_h\Gamma_h^\top$ for $h=1,\ldots,8$.
+The comparison with Tetris, eliciting a prior coherent with that used in APAFA, i.e., 5 factors in total, with 4 specific, revealed instead 46 active factors, with a 90\% credible interval of 29-63.
+Among these, 26 are common, and 20 are specific.
+To evaluate the model's goodness of fit, we run the Gibbs sampler for APAFA and TETRIS a second time, excluding 30 observations and imputing the missing values using the associated posterior predictive distributions.
 The mean squared errors were 0.0451 and 0.2833 for APAFA and TETRIS, respectively.
-Further details are reported in the Supplementary Materials. }
+Further details are reported in the Supplementary Material.